MABD-dev/taski/README.md

 3. **Update Task**
     ```sh
-    taski update <task number> -n "new name" -d "new description" -s <new status>
+    taski update <task number>
-    # you can mix and match any of these flags.
-At least one flag must be set
     ```
+    This will open preferred editor in your terminal (default to vi) to be able to edit task data.
+    Close editor to save new changes

 4. **Delete Task**
     ```sh